 1. Add a temporary label using original role value for the pod with kubernetes.tmp_role_label (like tmp_role).
 Once pods are restarted they will get following labels set by Patroni:

 '''

 labels:

 cluster-name: foo

-role: master
+role: primary

-tmp_role: master
+tmp_role: primary

 '''

 2. After all pods have been updated, modify the service selector to select the temporary label.